Robert Towns: Early life

 Robert Towns was born at Longhorsley, Northumberland, England, on the Tenth of November 1794.
-He was educated at a village school and went to sea in 1809 as an apprentice on a North Shields collier.
+He attended the village school and went to sea in 1809 as an apprentice on a North Shields collier.
 He was a mate by the age of 17, and a master on a brig in the Mediterranean two years later.
-He made his first voyage to Australia as captain of Boa Vista in 1827.
+He travelled to Australia for the first time as the captain of Boa Vista in 1827.
 He was a regular trader to Australia by the time he arrived in command of the Brothers (325 tons) in August 1832.

 In 1838 he took command of for London shipowner, merchant and banker Robert Brooks.
 Towns was also part-owner of the vessel.
 During the First Opium War (1839–1842) he broke the British blockade of Canton and took aboard a cargo of tea "at the highest freight rates yet seen in British private trade."
 On his return to London he was asked to go to Australia to put in order the affairs of Brooks’ agent in Sydney, Ranulph Dacre.